groxaxo/Auralis-Enhanced/README.md

 ### Streaming Long Texts

 Got a long text?
 No worries!
-Auralis can stream the output so you don't have to wait forever.
+Auralis can be run as a generator so you don't have to wait forever.

 ```python
 from auralis import TTS, TTSRequest